two-first-names/cv/index.md

 - Built an ELK platform for centralised logging and monitoring, migrating from SaaS provided logging.
 - Migrated from ECS to Kubernetes, trialing EKS before settling on a self-hosted in EC2 Kubernetes set up.
 - Migrated from GitHub to self-hosted GitLab, using GitLab CI for all builds.
+- Used Cloudflare to serve and cache static content.

 ## Education